6-Axis Robot

 Fonts

 Helvetica Neue LT Pro is the primary brand font.
-Please refer to the Taubman College Quick Style Guide for font usage and best practices.
+Please refer to the Taubman College Brand Style Guide for font usage and best practices.
 Substitutions When our typefaces are unavailable, use these font alternatives: